-The safety of attendees at organised events is the responsibility of the organiser and this document is intended to be a simple way of helping organisers identify and mitigate risks and prevent harm whilst at the same time documenting their diligence so it can be demonstrated if needed.
+The safety of attendees at organised events is the responsibility of the Organiser and this document is intended to be a simple way of helping Organisers identify and mitigate risks and prevent harm whilst at the same time documenting their diligence so it can be demonstrated if needed.
 The authorities and our insurers are not asking for perfection but they are insisting that a good effort be made.
-The risk assessment should be printed out completed by hand, signed and a copy sent to the SBA Safety Information Coordinator via the Secretary or Event Coordinator or scanned and emailed to bucknall336@btinternet.com in advance of the event for validation.
+The risk assessment should be either completed electronically (or printed out and completed by hand) signed and a copy sent to the SBA Safety Information Coordinator (risk@steamboatassociation.co.uk) or via the SBA Secretary or SBA Event Secretary or scanned and emailed to risk@steamboatassociation.co.uk in advance of the event for validation.